 - To advance course specific knowledge as it relates to utilizing critical thinking, synthesis, and problem-solving techniques.

 What should I bring to my tutoring session?

 In order to maximize a tutoring session, the following items are often beneficial to the experience:

 - Textbooks, a list of concepts and questions, past assignments or tests, class notes;

 - Other important info provided by the instructor (syllabus, practice problems, etc.);

 - A good, if not great, attitude.

-Study Partners peer tutoring sessions for the fall 2021 semester are offered both in person and online from August 30th – December 2nd.
-Students can schedule 1-hour appointments through Advise Assist (Sundays, 2:00pm – 5:00pm and Mondays-Thursdays, 11:00am – 5:00pm) or through the Knack online platform/mobile app at a day and time mutually decided upon by the student and the Peer Tutor.
-Students are able to participate in one session per day per course as long as a tutor is available.
+Study Partners peer tutoring sessions for the fall 2022 semester are offered both in person and online from August 29 – December 1.
+Students can schedule free, one-on-one appointments through Advise Assist (Mondays-Thursdays, 10:00am-5:00pm) or through the Knack online platform (including access via iOS app or Android app) at a day and time mutually decided upon by the student and the Peer Tutor.
+Students are able to participate in one session per day per course, as long as a tutor is available.